pedvide/simetuc/README.md

     * Simulate the steady state.
     * Simulate the power dependence of each emission.
     * Simulate the concentration dependence of the dynamics or the steady state.
-* All results are plotted and saved in .hdf5 format.
+* All results are plotted and saved in the .hdf5 format.
 * For all options `--average` uses standard average rate equations instead of microscopic ones.

 ## Documentation